MauriceMauser/moes-tAIvern/README.md

 # moes-tAIvern
 udacity deep learning

+# ain't no turning back...
-"moe_szyslak: after this, ain't no turning back.
+moe_szyslak: after this, ain't no turning back.

 lenny_leonard: you know, i love our valentine's day tradition of going out with each others' sisters.